tinode/chat/docs/API.md

 Message `{get what="desc"}` to `me` is automatically replied with a `{meta}` message containing `desc` section with the topic parameters (see intro to [Topics](#topics) section).
 The `public` parameter of `me` topic is data that the user wants to show to his/her connections.
 Changing it changes `public` not just for the `me` topic, but also everywhere where user's `public` is shown, such as `public` of all user's peer to peer topics.

 Message `{get what="sub"}` to `me` is different from any other topic as it returns the list of topics that the current user is subscribed to as opposite to the expected user's subscription to `me`.
-* seq: server-issued numeric id of the last message in the topic
+* seq_id: server-issued numeric id of the last message in the topic
 * read: seq value self-reported by the current user as received
 * recv: seq value self-reported by the current user as read
 * seen: for P2P subscriptions, timestamp of user's last presence and User Agent string are reported